 This scheme supports individuals at all stages of their career not in established academic posts, wishing to undertake a period of research.

-Strong preference is given to applicants with a good prospect of achieving an academic career as a specialist in medical history and humanities.
+Strong preference is given to applicants with a good prospect of achieving an academic career as a specialist in medical humanities.

 The maximum duration is three years.

 The awards are full-time but can be tenable on a part-time basis if a case can be made that personal circumstances require this.

 Fellowships provide research expenses and a salary, plus appropriate employer's contributions.

 Research expenses include travel to libraries and archives or overseas fieldwork, and a set amount for travel to conferences, seminars and other meetings of a scholarly nature.

 You are eligible to apply if you are a postdoctoral scholar not in a tenured or otherwise long-term established post (employment on a rolling contract is regarded as tantamount to holding an established post), wishing to carry out an extended period of research on a specific project.

 You will also be expected to have been awarded your PhD before you are eligible to apply.
 Applications from candidates who are still awaiting their viva by the time of the full application will not normally be accepted.